dmlc/gluon-nlp/docs/index.rst

 Here is a quick example that downloads and creates a word embedding model and then computes the cosine similarity between two words.

-(You can click the go button on the right bottom corner to run this example.)
+(You can click the play button below to run this example.)

 .. container:: demo
    :name: frontpage-demo